gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 After completing all the questions of the section, return the user to the task list page.

 #### Section statuses
-When a user first enters a service, a section may have either a 'Not started' or a 'Cannot start yet' status.
+When a user visits the service for the first time, a section may have either a 'Not started' or a 'Cannot start yet' status.

-When the user starts answering questions for section, mark the status of that section as 'In progress'.
+When the user starts answering questions for a section, mark the status of that section as 'In progress'.

 After answering all the section's questions, mark the status section as 'Completed' and return the user to the task list page.